How do Modulation Rates Impact Wireless Communication?

 The more bits that can be represented by a symbol, the more data that can be transferred across your network.

 The result of using higher orders of modulation is a greater return on investment in your network equipment and spectrum.

 In the past, radio transmission was slow in terms of the number of bits per symbol being transmitted – this was transmission at lower orders of modulation.
 Technological advancements in recent years have sped up the transmission significantly to create much higher orders of modulation.
-Unique in narrowband channels, MiMOMax Wireless provides 256QAM which provides 8 bits per symbol in our Tornado radios.
+Unique in narrowband channels, Mimomax provides 256QAM which provides 8 bits per symbol in our Tornado radios.

 One aspect of modulation to consider is that the higher modulation rate you use, the greater your susceptibility to noise or interference.
 You can therefore only achieve successful transmission (without increasing your bit error rate) at higher orders of modulation if your equipment has been designed to mitigate interference.

 Still need further explanation?